 By learning these hymns and prayers early, students will be introduced to grammar forms and syntax that will help them advance more quickly in their Latin studies.
 Later, when you introduce ideas like the passive voice or subjunctive, you will be able to point it out in several of the hymns they have already memorized and studied.
 Your students will understand these concepts faster and better as they realize they already know how to use them.
 By using these hymns as an introductory translation text, students in our school have made huge leaps forward in their Latin grammar studies and advanced through new material with less frustration and confusion.
 We wouldn’t conduct a Latin class without it.

 Note: This is not a replacement for a Latin grammar course.
 It is a wonderful translation course for all ages, designed to be used along with any Latin grammar course.
-(Of course, we recommend First Form Latin for beginners or Henle Latin for more advanced students.)
+(Of course, we recommend First Form Latin.)
 Also, by having your students memorize and sing the songs in Lingua Angelica, they will have a great head start before they even begin a Latin grammar course.